Introduction

 5. Potential Engine Damage

 The extreme angle of a squatted truck can lead to oil starvation in the engine.
-This can cause excessive wear and tear on vital engine components, potentially leading to costly repairs or even complete engine failure.
+It can cause excessive wear and tear on vital engine components, potentially leading to costly repairs or even complete engine failure.

 Temporary Eqaulze Methods for Road Driving